ch4mpy/spring-addons/samples/tutorials/keycloak.md

 Don't forget to set a password for those users.

 You're all set to update tutorials configuration with your own Keycloak local instance & confidential client.

+## Troubleshooting keycloak issues
+- Keycloak won't start
+  - use the cmd `bin\kc --verbose start-dev` for extra information about what might be preventing a successful startup
+- Client (Postman, WebClient, Angular, etc) can't connect
+  - Ensure that the SSL cert provided to keycloak is trusted on your computer.
+The process to add it as a trusted certificate varies by Operating System.
+Stackoverflow has good answers for each OS.
+- Client connects but Spring sample app fails to serve any page
+  - Ensure that the `keycloak-issuer` EXACTLY matches the `iss` in the JWT token, including protocol (http/https), port, host, url and any trailing slashes.
+Copy the token and paste it into http://jwt.io to decode and inspect all the attributes.
+- Client serves a page that requires an authenticated user but not one that requires the NICE role.
+  - Ensure the user has the keycloak `REALM` role `NICE` and you have logged out/in since assigning the role in keycloak.
+Copy the token and paste it into http://jwt.io to decode and inspect all the attributes.
+- If everything appears correct, try clearing the cache including cookies, history URLs and any passwords from the client that is failing.
+Also try multiple clients to eliminate a client-side issue.